dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ![screenshot of the workbenches darkTheme version](docs/images/workbenchFX_in_use_dark.png)

-Sometimes just changing the colors is not enough.
-Every component in the workbench has its own `class` or `id`.
-This way, the components can be restyled if needed.

-For example every generated `Tab` and `Tile` has its own unique `id`. the naming convention for the `id` is set to:
-- Prefix: `tab/tile` (depending on the component)
-- body: the defined name of the module
-  - with any special letters removed
-  - all ' ' spaces replaced with '-' hyphens
-  - uppercase letters converted to lowercase

-for further information we refer to the Javadoc `WorkbenchUtils.convertToId()`

-`id` example:

-    Module name:
-        François' Module

-    Results to:
-        tab-franois-module // for the Tab
-        tile-franois-module // for the Tile

-Referring to the custom workbench in the chapter [Getting Started](#getting-started):

-If someone would like to change the colors of the application he creates a new `css` file `customTheme.css` and refers to it in the workbench:
+If someone would like to change the colors of the application, he creates a new css file `customTheme.css` and refers to it in the workbench:

 ```Java
 customWorkbench.getStylesheets().add(CustomDemo.class.getResource("customTheme.css").toExternalForm());